Is Hauptwerk Ready for Large Venues?

 The Greenwood UMC congregation loves music.
 In all forms.
 And so do I. This happens to be one of the reasons I absolutely love the place.
 It also contributes to why the Hauptwerk organ has been so successful there - variety!
 There’s nothing that isn’t playable on the thing.
 And, speaking as a not-so-long-ago student, having the ability to hear and experience the differences in organs across various centuries and nationalities has been eye-opening to say the least.
 Albeit, not the “real deal” (and of course there’s no true substitute for the “real deal”) but it is remarkably valuable nonetheless.

 The drawbacks, of course there are some and are worth pointing out.
-In my experience, the biggest issue that tends to be the most critical, is that you have to be your own first line of tech support - which should also be said of traditional pipe organs, might I add.
+In my experience, the biggest issue that tends to be the most critical, is that you really have to be your own first line of tech support - which should also be said of traditional pipe organs, might I add.
 Any instrumentalist should, at the very least, know a little about servicing and maintaining their own instrument.
 Understandably, this is hard for most churches however, to have a qualified person on hand who knows how to work on the organ.
 On the other hand though, this kind of technology is much more “second nature” to me and my generation than has ever been before - and I bet it only gets more and more that way.
 That said, any Hauptwerk organ, built well, using quality components, should give you many years of reliable operation.
 In the event something goes wrong, having a basic understanding of how the instrument functions will go a long way to helping you resolve the issue quickly.
 Keep in mind that almost all of the components within a Hauptwerk organ can be replaced in a couple of days, as very little is proprietary within them.

 There are performance limitations as well, without question.
 Any organist will immediately comment on the “feel.”
 The “mechanics” of a real pipe organ are missing.
-There’s also an inherent “this organ doesn’t belong in this room” quality in some cases, depending on voicing, sample set choice, etc. Take the big Caen Cavaille-Coll set that I love to use at Greenwood UMC, for example.
+There can also be an inherent “this organ doesn’t belong in this room” quality in sometimes, depending on voicing, the sample set being used, etc. Take the big Caen Cavaille-Coll set that we have at Greenwood UMC, for example.
 The church is a wooden A-frame building in central Indiana - there’s just an odd “instrument to room” pairing, there.
 Any trained organist will notice this immediately.
 Close your eyes, however, and suddenly you couldn’t care less.
 The sound is transportive!
 It's as if you’ve immediately landed on the other side of the world, standing frozen in the transept of a high gothic cathedral, having your soul (and teeth) rattled to the core.
 It's amazing.
 With the inherent delay in audio/midi/data processing, there’s also a very scant amount of lag - making extremely precise playing more challenging - especially when using sample sets that were recorded at some distance from the organ pipe.
 The combined distance recorded in the sample, plus the MIDI/data/audio latency, and the distance from your own speakers (assuming they are far away from you) can all add up to create delay.
 This isn't always an issue and isn't something necessarily unique to Hauptwerk, as I’ve seen a few examples of poorly placed pipe work, poor chamber layouts/locations, and such contribute to the same kind of problems in actual pipe organs.
 Any competent builder should know how to best-address these issues before agreeing to take on your project.